 This changed dramatically in the summer months of 1968 when journalists began to report on famine in the secessionist republic.
 Missionaries in Biafra, fearful that the conflict would result in genocide against their fellow believers in the mostly Christian breakaway state, were the first to alert the press to the crisis.
-Biafran PR agents organised the flight of foreign media representatives into the enclave.
+Biafran public relations agents organized the flight of foreign media representatives into the enclave.
 Soon journalists and photographers flocked into the crisis area.
-The first front page report of a major newspaper was published on June 12, 1968 in the British Sun – still a reputable newspaper back then – which described the secessionist republic as a “Land of no hope, where children wait to die.“ In the following weeks, countless reports followed in the Western press, on TV and radio.
+The first front page report of a major newspaper was published on 12 June 1968 in the British Sun – still a reputable newspaper back then – which described the secessionist republic as a “Land of no hope, where children wait to die.”
+In the following weeks, countless reports followed in the Western press, on TV and radio.
 Between June and October 1968, Biafra hit the headlines of international news reporting.

-Thus Biafra heralded the “age of televised disaster”.
+Thus Biafra heralded the “age of televised disaster.”
 More to the point, it was the interplay of television images and photojournalistic reports that created the event – and Biafra’s iconography.
 In the late 1960s, TV and photojournalism entered a “relationship of mutual influence”; together, they defined the visual landscape of faraway crises.
-Photojournalists increasingly focussed on capturing decisive moments or symbolically laden compositions.
-Photojournalism thus created the iconic images of Third World wars, images that defined both their contemporary perception and their afterlife in cultural memory…
+Photojournalists increasingly focused on capturing decisive moments or symbolically laden compositions.
+Photojournalism thus created the iconic images of Third World wars, images that defined both their contemporary perception and their afterlife in cultural memory.

 Media reports left a lasting imprint on the minds of many contemporaries, who described them as nightmarish, inconceivably horrific – and yet so real.
 Responding to these first visual reports, Lady Violet Bonham Carter noted in her diary that “Biafra is the ghost – no alas reality – which haunts me at present.”
 By August she was convinced of the veracity of these apparitions.
 In a House of Lords emergency debate, the grand dame of British liberalism underlined: “Thanks to the miracle of television we see history happening before our eyes.
-We see no Ibo propaganda; we see the facts […].”
+We see no Ibo propaganda; we see the facts.”
 Other commentators argued similarly.
 Novelist Günter Grass explained that the “Völkermord” in Biafra was happening publicly as an everyday spectacle: “after dinner we watch how people starve and die in Biafra.”
-Witnessing these scenes in full color, motion and sound – the TV reports usually featured the children crying – amplified the excruciating impression they left.
+Witnessing these scenes in full color, motion, and sound – the TV reports usually featured the children crying – amplified the excruciating impression they left.
 The representational force of TV and photographs lent a ghastly “reality effect” to the reports.

 At the core of this event was the icon of the starving “Biafran Babies,” skeletal infants deformed by malnourishment and illness.
 The children’s bodies were in the focus of this “humanitarian lens”; their deformations were described in lurid detail in the texts.
 This humanitarian narrative relied on bodily details to render the pain of others tangible – and on an iconography that aimed at the audience’s emotions.
-The wide opened eyes are one of the recurrent motifs of the photographic staging of the “Biafran babies,” which seem to beg for the beholder’s help.
+The wide opened eyes are one of the recurrent motifs of the photographic staging of the “Biafran Babies,” which seem to beg for the beholder’s help.
 Moreover, the observer of these images was himself observed, questioned about his inaction as a mere consumer of the imagery.
 In one book account, the authors have a group of children in a photograph ask: “Why, yes, why do you let us die of hunger?”
 Here the journalists speak for the children – but the objects of pity themselves remain silent.
 They are never given a voice of their own in these texts.
 The agency to speak – and to act – lies entirely with the Western observers.